studiofoxx/keyhive-sofle-trackball-integration/README.md

 # keyhive-sofle-trackball-integration

 This guide is to add support for the pimoroni trackball to the keyhive sofle v2.
-There is no current support for rgb, nor do i see any planned unless i get a pcb that works.
+There is no current support for rgb, nor do i see any planned unless i get a pcb that has more than half the leds able to be lit up.

 first clone the repo below.
 This was the first repo with support for the pimoroni trackball.